 Field reports are particularly powerful when you have designers, engineers, and planners that have been conceiving something new that’s now finally being built.
 Pride and engagement soar when a site supervisor takes a few minutes to post a weekly progress photo from his phone.

 Mobile devices let you catch up and contribute from any location, at any time of day.
 From the bus stop, while walking between meetings, or when waiting for a doctor’s appointment.
-A mobile intranet makes it easy to claim this “interstitial” time and make it productive.
+Mobile intranet software makes it easy to claim this “interstitial” time and make it productive.

 Great intranets provide rich notifications.
 Checking on your notifications, and managing how and when you get notified, are key to being a productive intranet participant.
 There’s no better place to manage and process notifications than on your phone.